tensorflow/docs/site/en/api_docs/python/tf/contrib/data.md

 [`class LMDBDataset`](../../tf/contrib/data/LMDBDataset): A LMDB Dataset that reads the lmdb file.

-[`class Optional`](../../tf/data/experimental/Optional): Wraps a nested structure of tensors that may/may not be present at runtime.
+[`class Optional`](../../tf/data/experimental/Optional): Wraps a value that may/may not be present at runtime.

 [`class RandomDataset`](../../tf/contrib/data/RandomDataset): A `Dataset` of pseudorandom values.